 For flexible uppers, an arthritis shoe needs to feature soft textiles, canvas, or a breathable mesh.
 Neoprene and other stretchable material are nicer options too.

-Improper foot support is one of the causes of feet swelling.
+Improper foot support is one of the causes of foot swelling.
 Non-supportive shoes can exaggerate bunions, heel spurs, arthritis, and practically any other foot pain.

 So when making your choices, try to look for shoes with anatomical arch support, the addition of contoured footbeds, or cupped heels.
 The more support you have, the lesser the chances of visiting a doctor.